January 2020

 Since 2011, it has been mandatory in Europe to identify (on the item’s label) any non-textile part of a product that is of animal origin.
 The product label is required to display the wording: "Contains non-textile parts of animal origin".

-where to shop animal-considerate fashion?
+where to shop FOR animal-considerate fashion?

 angora-alternative-poster.jpg